awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     This value is specified in seconds\.
 For example, specifying 10 sets metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.

     If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
-For more information about high\-resolution metrics, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
+For more information about high\-resolution metrics, see [High\-resolution metrics](publishingMetrics.md#high-resolution-metrics)\.
   + `append_dimensions` – Optional\.
 Additional dimensions to use for only the cpu metrics\.
 If you specify this field, it's used in addition to dimensions specified in the global `append_dimensions` field that is used for all types of metrics that the agent collects\.
 + `disk` – Optional\.
 Specifies that disk metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include as many as two fields:
   + `resources` – Optional\.
 Specifies an array of disk mount points\.
 This field limits CloudWatch to collect metrics from only the listed mount points\.
 You can specify `*` as the value to collect metrics from all mount points\.
 The default value is to collect metrics from all mount points\.